-APPENDIX E
+APPENDIX F

-PROVISIONS FOR BOOK-ENTRY ONLY SYSTEM AND GLOBAL CLEARANCE PROCEDURES This page left blank intentionally.
+PROVISIONS FOR BOOK-ENTRY ONLY SYSTEM

-BOOK-ENTRY ONLY SYSTEM
+PROVISIONS FOR BOOK-ENTRY ONLY SYSTEM

 The following information has been provided by the Depository Trust Company, New York, New York ("DTC").
 The County makes no representation regarding the accuracy or completeness thereof, or for the absence of material changes in such information subsequent to the date hereof.
 Beneficial Owners (as hereinafter defined) should therefore confirm the following with DTC or the Participants (as hereinafter defined).